Hello and welcome

 to Ireland’s Own.

-We have all this for you to enjoy alongside your regular favourites.
-Enjoy the reading, keep safe and I will look forward to talking to you all again next week.
+We have all this for you to enjoy alongside regular favourites such as Cassidy Says, Dan Conway’s Corner, Marjorie’s Kitchen, Pete’s Pets, Catch the Criminal, jokes, songs, puzzles, pen pals and much more.
+Enjoy the latest issue and I will look forward to talking to you all again next week.

 Seán Nolan, Editor, Ireland’s Own